kkrawiec/fuel/README.md

 General framework
 ===================

+The library is organized as a collection of components, which in general are allowed to be stateful.
+A metaheuristic algorithm is a compound function.
+ScEvo's role is to

+* help a user to build such a function using the components available in the library,
+* facilitate running such algorithms/experiments, and
+* provide convenient ways of parameterizing the algorithms and collecting results.

 A metaheuristics is an iterative algorithm that iterates over States.
 A single step of such iteration is a function State => State.
 The object Iteration constructs an iterative algorithm (a function State => State) with a given step function (also a function State => State) and stopping/termination condition(s) (functions State => Boolean).